Adam D. Weinberg: Career

-As "the artist's museum", a site for art presented in "real time", the Whitney has historically been a platform for dialogue and controversy.
+As "the artist's museum," a site for art presented in "real time," the Whitney has historically been a platform for dialogue and controversy.
 Weinberg's tenure has been no exception.
 "It's not that we court controversy.
-But to believe in the work of the present is to believe there are alternative ways of seeing the world—and that’s a radical act, because it’s saying the status quo is not the only way things can be."
+But to believe in the work of the present is to believe there are alternative ways of seeing the world—and that's a radical act, because it's saying the status quo is not the only way things can be."
 Most controversies focus on the political/social aspects related to the artworks and artist representation.
 In 2019 the Whitney faced criticism and protest for including, what was thought to be by many, a racially-insensitive painting of Emmett Till by artist Dana Schutz in its 2017 Biennial.
 Other controversies included protests from staff and the public in 2018 over what were considered the unethical business interests of one of the Whitney's Trustees, Warren Kanders.
 The protests led to Kanders’ resignation from the Board.
+In 2021, he led the realization of Day's End, the permanent, public sculpture by artist David Hammons on the Hudson River waterfront.